hendriks73/accurate-tempo/README.md

 ## Feature Extraction

+Before training, you need to extract features from the audio files.
-To extract features, you can use the code in [feature_extraction.py](./accuratetempo/feature_extraction.py) or the command line script mentioned below.
+For extraction, you can use the code in [feature_extraction.py](./accuratetempo/feature_extraction.py) or the command line script mentioned below.
 The created `.joblib` files are simple dictionaries, containing strings as keys and mel spectrograms as values.